dentarg/auth0-blog/_posts/2018-03-06-symfony-tutorial-building-a-blog-part-3.markdown

 ]
 ```

 After that, you need to exclude your *DataFixtures* from the services auto-wiring.
-Open the `./config/services.yaml` file and find:
+So, open the `./config/services.yaml` file and find:

 ```yml
 App\: